 Proving residence requires you to show proof such as a residency card, visa, income tax statements, and other documentation.

-The Foreign Tax Credit (FTC) is a dollar-for-dollar credit on any taxable income that you’ve already paid tax on.
-This prevents you from being taxed twice and can also lower your overall tax liability.
+The Foreign Tax Credit (FTC) is a dollar-for-dollar credit on any taxable income you’ve already paid tax on.
+This prevents you from being taxed twice and can lower your overall tax liability.

 To qualify, you must pay or owe taxes in Thailand.
 The taxes must be legal, and the FTC applies exclusively to income tax.

-The Foreign Housing Exclusion allows U.S. expats living in Thailand to exclude certain amounts that they use for household expenses.
-These expenses are generally restricted to expenses that uniquely occur as a result of living abroad, such as purchasing items to help you and your family adjust to a new climate.
+The Foreign Housing Exclusion allows US expats living in Thailand to exclude certain amounts that they use for household expenses.
+These expenses are generally restricted to expenses that uniquely occur due to living abroad, such as purchasing items to help you and your family adjust to a new climate.

 Greenback Expat Tax Services can help you make the most of your deductions and navigate the confusing tax situations of expats living abroad.
-File with us, and our tax experts will help you save money while staying in full compliance with Thailand’s tax requirements.
+File with us, and our tax experts will help you save money while fully complying with Thailand’s tax requirements.

 Contact us, and one of our customer champions will gladly help.
 If you need concrete advice on your tax situation, you can also click below to get a consultation with one of our expat tax experts.